MPO-Quebec-Science/AndesCrabe/README.md

 Ce dépot contient des wrappers en `R` de commandes `SQL` pour extraire des données de crabe des neiges (équipe IML de la région du Québec) fait avec ANDES.

+## Requirements
+The `{MySQL ODBC 8.0 Unicode Driver}` should be available on DFO workstations.
+It can be installed in the software center.
+Name: MySQL Connector ODBC
+Version 8.0.22

+URL: softwarecenter:SoftwareID=ScopeId_A90E3BBE-DB35-4A92-A44E-15F8C7C595B3/Application_dec16a4a-d57f-44b1-8a9f-8f6267f34539

+List available drivers `using odbc::odbcListDrivers()` and see if it is present.

 ## Installation
 ``` R
 devtools::install_github("MPO-Quebec-Science/AndesCrabe")